 Time to go mobile

 As 5G internet begins to roll out, we can expect more and more prospective customers to access the internet mostly or exclusively through their mobile devices.
-Last year there were almost 4 billion mobile internet users worldwide.
-And with the ability to get lightning fast downloads and incredible bandwidth on the go, this is likely to increase exponentially by the end of this year.
+In 2023 there were almost 5 billion mobile internet users worldwide.1 And with the ability to get lightning fast downloads and incredible bandwidth on the go, this is likely to increase exponentially by the end of this year.

 As such, partners should focus their efforts on visual and video platforms.
 The kind that lend themselves well to mobile use.